cyrex562/imgui-rs/README.md

  - 2018/04/28 (1.61) - obsoleted InputFloat() functions taking an optional "int decimal_precision" in favor of an equivalent and more flexible "const char* format", consistent with other functions.
 Kept redirection functions (will obsolete).
  - 2018/04/09 (1.61) - IM_DELETE() helper function added in 1.60 doesn't clear the input _pointer_ reference, more consistent with expectation and allows passing r-value.
- - 2018/03/20 (1.60) - renamed io.WantMoveMouse to io.WantSetMousePos for consistency and ease of understanding (was added in 1.52, _not_ used by core and only honored by some backend ahead of merging the Nav branch).
+ - 2018/03/20 (1.60) - renamed io.WantMoveMouse to io.want_set_mouse_pos for consistency and ease of understanding (was added in 1.52, _not_ used by core and only honored by some backend ahead of merging the Nav branch).
  - 2018/03/12 (1.60) - removed ImGuiCol_CloseButton, ImGuiCol_CloseButtonActive, ImGuiCol_CloseButtonHovered as the closing cross uses regular button colors now.
  - 2018/03/08 (1.60) - changed ImFont::DisplayOffset.y to default to 0 instead of +1.
-Fixed rounding of Ascent/Descent to match TrueType renderer.
+Fixed rounding of ascent/descent to match TrueType renderer.
 If you were adding or subtracting to ImFont::DisplayOffset check if your fonts are correctly aligned vertically.
  - 2018/03/03 (1.60) - renamed ImGuiStyleVar_Count_ to ImGuiStyleVar_COUNT and ImGuiMouseCursor_Count_ to ImGuiMouseCursor_COUNT for consistency with other public enums.
  - 2018/02/18 (1.60) - BeginDragDropSource(): temporarily removed the optional mouse_button=0 parameter because it is not really usable in many situations at the moment.
  - 2018/02/16 (1.60) - obsoleted the io.RenderDrawListsFn callback, you can call your graphics engine render function after ImGui::Render().
 Use ImGui::GetDrawData() to retrieve the ImDrawData* to display.